-We do nares and palate surgeries on brachycephalic breeds here at Family Pet Clinic of Redondo Beach.
-Most bulldogs coming in these days have airway issues, which is secondary to very poor breeding practices, unfortunately.
+Many brachycephalic (“short faced”) breeds have airway issues, which is secondary to indiscriminate breeding practices.
 The surgical risks are moderate—on rare occasion a patient needs overnight “babysitting” after surgery in order to receive a little more oxygen and monitoring.
 We are confident that the benefits of surgery far out-weigh the risks of anesthesia.

 For the stenotic nares surgery, we use a #11 surgical blade to cut a deep wedge of tissue from the lateral nasal folds.
 We place a few absorbable sutures that will fall out on their own in a few weeks.
 The surgery sites often look a little “crusty” and lose their pigment for a few weeks and then re-pigment again once the sutures fall out.
 The surgery site is sometimes itchy so we recommend a cone for the first 2 weeks or so until the nose is no longer itchy.
-Check out our before and after photos on our facebook page and website.

 For the elongated soft palate resection surgery (“staphylectomy”) we use a radiosurgery cutting device—the excess soft palate tissue is removed via high frequency sound waves, which allows for minimal anesthesia time and almost no bleeding.
 We place 3-5 tiny sutures in the oral mucosa which seems to hasten healing time.
 The recovery is apparently almost “instantaneous” and the dogs go home ready to eat and drink.